rasidulhoque/college-work/README.md

 # college-work
-this is for the college work
+only for the college works.